 Special Covid Protocols: The Peabody is following CDC-guidance and Shelby County Health Department directives.
-Everyone on the property over the age of 2 must wear face coverings in all public areas of the hotel.
+Face coverings are not required but are encouraged in public spaces.
 More info can be found here.

 Rooms: All 464 rooms, including 15 suites, were given a big renovation in 2019, on the occasion of the hotel's 150th Anniversary.
 Rooms are heavy on traditionalism (big furniture, floor-length drapes, executive desk) with modern creature comforts (WiFi, Direct TV, smartphone docking stations).
 The duck-shaped soap makes for a cute keepsake.

 On Site: The Peabody Club Floor includes private concierge, continental breakfast, snacks for grazing, and access to The Peabody Athletic Club.
 There are also meeting rooms, ballroom spaces, a beauty salon and spa, nine souvenir and retail shops, and a museum of hotel memorabilia.

 Food + Drink: Three restaurants (classical French, Italian steakhouse, American deli), two bars (including the one in the lobby, excellent for duck-watching), and room service.
 Not to mention old-school creature comforts like afternoon tea, laundry service, and shoe-shine.